doodspav/patomic/ARCHITECTURE.md

 The API function will combine the objects from the implementations in an unspecified manner (which does not affect the correctness of the program), and return the final object to the user.

+## State
+Both API and implementation functions may maintain state of their own (although currently none do).
+Objects of type `patomic_t` and `patomic_explicit_t` returned by API functions DO NOT constitute a "handle", and not keeping track of such objects DOES NOT constitute a leak.
+In fact such objects may be freely copied or lost.

+Any state maintained internally is not exposed to the user, and it is guaranteed that it will be appropriately cleaned up internally.
+In the future a cleanup function may be added if necessary.